Filter Results (682)

 - Analytics and reporting: Get detailed reports of sales, visits, and referrals.

-- Store management: Facilitate order fulfillment via support for shipping; arrange returns and refunds, if needed.
+- Store management: Facilitate order fulfilment via support for delivery; arrange returns and refunds, if needed.

 Considerations when buying eCommerce software

 - Evaluate benefits of cloud-based vs on-premise solutions: Weigh the pros and cons of each deployment option.
 A cloud-based solution has a monthly subscription fee and the vendor handles software maintenance and updates.
 You don't need to purchase additional hardware or infrastructure.
 However, an on-premise solution requires your own hardware and skilled IT staff to customise it.
 Small companies, especially, will find that cloud-based solutions are easier to set up and use.

 - Ensure support for mobile commerce: Google's mobile-first indexing requires your website to be mobile friendly for your products to rank high in SERP.
 Before you choose an eCommerce solution, check whether it's equipped to create online stores that deliver a mobile-friendly experience.

 - Check for integration with third-party apps: Integrating various third-party applications, such as payment options, subscription management software, customer support solutions, review platforms, and shipping carriers, are integral for an online store.
 Explore the integrations that eCommerce software vendors offer and whether they support the third-party apps you use or plan to use.
 Also, if you want to sell on social platforms (i.e. Facebook) or digital marketplaces (i.e. Amazon or eBay), ensure that the vendor lets you integrate these platforms.